reflectoring/reflectoring.github.io/_posts/2021-07-23-exposing-cloudwatch-metrics-with-spring-cloud-aws.md

 ```

-Here we are registering the meter of type counter by calling the `counter` method on our cloudWatchregistry object created in the previous section.
-This method is accepting a name of the meter.
+Here we are registering the meter of type counter by calling the `counter` method on our `CloudWatchregistry` object created in the previous section.
+This method is accepting a name of the meter as parameter.

 ## Registering and Recording the Timer
 Now we want to record the time taken to execute the API for fetching products.
 This is a measure of short duration latency so we will make use of a meter of type `Timer`.